xavier-castro/VSCode-Civic-Theme/README.md

 - The font used for these screenshots was Apple's SF Mono.

-- The reason why this theme is set as a light theme is because a lot of uneditable buttons were blending in with the white background, this is the best I could think of while maintaing a white XCode feel.
+- The reason why this theme is set as a light theme is because a lot of uneditable buttons were blending in with the white background, this is the best I could think of while maintaining a white XCode feel.

 ## TODO